-- 19. willful or malicious destruction of personal property or school property, including but not limited to the following: - a. willful or malicious altering, deleting, tampering with, or otherwise changing any computer software files - b. willful or malicious defacing, altering, reconfiguring, or tampering with computer hardware; - 20. major violation of the guidelines in the Acceptable Use of District Information Systems Document, including but not limited to: - a. unauthorized access, download, or alteration of information, systems, and software; - b. use of technology to threaten, harass, or harm others by bullying or cyber-bullying; or - c. intentional damage of technology; - 21. stealing (major or repeated offenses); - 22. recklessness with vehicles on campus or failure to obey speed limits; - 23. selling, possessing, holding, dispensing, printing, transmitting, or receiving any inappropriate, indecent, or obscene materials; - 24. use of any unauthorized wireless communication device in any manner which disrupts the normal operation of a school; - 25. possession, use, or sale of fireworks or other explosive devices, including but not limited to, ammunition, gun powder, and shot; - 26. possession, use, or threatening use of a replica of a firearm or other weapon which may or may not propel a projectile; - 27. falsely activating a fire alarm or an Automated External Defibrillator (AED); - 28. setting/starting a fire; - 29. hazing as defined by Florida Statutes; - 30. possessing, printing, or using counterfeit United States currency; - 31. soliciting, encouraging, hiring, aiding, or procuring another to commit an offense prohibited by Florida Law; - 32. any breach of school rules related to criminal street gang affiliation as contemplated by Chapter 874, Florida Statues; - 33. cheating/plagiarism (major or repeated offenses); - 34. forgery (major or repeated offenses); - 35. gambling (major or repeated offenses); - 36. open defiance (major or repeated offenses); and - 37. other behaviors deemed by the principal/designee as unsafe or disrupting the orderly operation of the school.
+- 19. willful or malicious destruction of personal property or school property, including but not limited to the following: - a. willful or malicious altering, deleting, tampering with, or otherwise changing any computer software files - b. willful or malicious defacing, altering, reconfiguring, or tampering with computer hardware; - 20. major violation of the guidelines in the Acceptable Use of District Information Systems Document, including but not limited to: - a. unauthorized access, download, or alteration of information, systems, and software; - b. use of technology to threaten, harass, or harm others by bullying or cyber-bullying; or - c. intentional damage of technology; - 21. stealing (major or repeated offenses); - 22. recklessness with vehicles on campus, violation of parking lot rules, or failure to obey speed limits; - 23. selling, possessing, holding, dispensing, printing, transmitting, or receiving any inappropriate, indecent, or obscene materials; - 24. use of any unauthorized wireless communication device in any manner which disrupts the normal operation of a school; - 25. possession, use, or sale of fireworks or other explosive devices, including but not limited to, ammunition, gun powder, and shot;

+- 26. possession, use, or threatening use of a replica of a firearm or other weapon which may or may not propel a projectile; - 27. falsely activating a fire alarm or an Automated External Defibrillator (AED); - 28. setting/starting a fire; - 29. hazing as defined by 1006.135, F.S.; - 30. possessing, printing, or using counterfeit United States currency; - 31. soliciting, encouraging, hiring, aiding, or procuring another to commit an offense prohibited by Florida Law; - 32. any breach of school rules related to criminal street gang affiliation as contemplated by Chapter 874, Florida Statues; - 33. cheating/plagiarism (major or repeated offenses); - 34. forgery (major or repeated offenses); - 35. gambling (major or repeated offenses); - 36. open defiance (major or repeated offenses); and - 37. other behaviors deemed by the principal/designee as unsafe or disrupting the orderly operation of the school.

-F. Change of Placement or Expulsion
+G. Change of Placement or Expulsion

 Consistent with the District's aim to provide a safe and orderly learning and work environment in all District schools, the Board has adopted and will enforce a policy in which the three offenses described below will result in change of placement and/or expulsion, with or without continuing educational services, from the student's regular school.
 Enforcement of this policy is not intended to imply a disregard of the rights of any individual or lack of concern by the District for any student.
 Enforcement of this policy shall be consistent with applicable laws including the Individuals with Disabilities Education Act (IDEA).
+The Superintendent may consider the one (1) year expulsion requirement on a case-by-case basis and modify the requirement by assigning the student to a disciplinary program or alternative school if the modification is determined to be in the best interest of the student and the District.
+If a student committing any of the offenses in this subsection is a student who has a disability, the Board shall comply with applicable State Board of Education rules.
+1006.13, F.S.
 This policy will be enforced for violation of the following: